dipscope/TypeManager.TS/README.md

 ### Different case usage in class and JSON

 If your cases differs between class and JSON.
-For example camelCase vs snake_case.
+For example `camelCase` vs `snake_case`.
 You can setup naming convention to use during serialization and deserialization.
 Follow the steps described in [configuring naming convention](#configuring-naming-convention) section.

-### Circular object references
+### Enum types

+Enum types are supported but require special handling.
+This is because of how enums are represented after compiling them to `JavaScript`.
+You can know more about how to define them in a [property decorator](#property-decorator) section.
+If you are interested about the `Enum` compilation details you can check the official [documentation](https://www.typescriptlang.org/docs/handbook/enums.html).

+### Generic types

-We have a great support for circular references with different behaviour when they are detected.
-Read [configuring reference handler](#configuring-reference-handler) section for more info.
+Generic types are supported and you can define them.
+Read [property decorator](#property-decorator) section for more info.

 ### Integration with Angular